korut94/VCGLibForParaview/README.md

 VCGLibForParaview is an university project for the Scientific and Large Data Visualization course of the University of Pisa.

-The main goal is bringing the VGC functionalities inside Paraview but also providing a set of utilities to make really confortable moving between the VCG world and the VTK one or viceversa.
+The main goal is bringing the VCG (http://vcg.isti.cnr.it/vcglib/) functionalities inside Paraview but also providing a set of utilities to make really confortable moving between the VCG world and the VTK one or viceversa.
 The result is a Paraview plugin with the many advanced VCG algorithms encapsulated in single place and completely available through the pipeline-based framework.

 ## Installation
 Once downloaded the source code, go into the directory